Updated December 2013

 I've also seen very regular discounts on MyPCBackup Unlimited that cut those prices in half or even lower, so keep your eye out for those if you're interested.

-Note: One JDI customer reported to me that his account was locked and was told to upgrade to a business-class plan as he approached the 2 TB level with his backup.
+Important: Several JDI customers have reported to me that their accounts were locked and were told to upgrade to a business-class plan as they approached high levels of backup, near the TB range.
 The "Acceptable Use" policy on the MyPCBackup site is vague at best so this doesn't surprise me.

-Just Develop It (JDI) operates MyPCBckup, as well as ZipCloud, JustCloud, and Backup Genie, three other online backup services that offer identical unlimited online backup plans.
+Just Develop It (JDI) operates MyPCBackup, as well as ZipCloud, JustCloud, StudyBackup, and Backup Genie, four other online backup services that offer identical unlimited online backup plans.

 Does Unlimited Really Mean Unlimited?

 For the most part, yes.
-You should be able to backup as much as you like.
+You should be able to backup as many of whatever types or sizes of files you like.

 However, you should read the small print before purchasing any unlimited online backup plan, especially if you have a massive amount of data to backup.
-Some unlimited plans may have fair use rules that limit the amount you can backup over a period of time, or even in total.
+See Do Some Online Backup Plans Really Allow Unlimited Data? and Do Online Backup Services Limit File Formats or Sizes? for more on this.